Events

 Join Lindsay for "Beneath the Sicilian Stars," an evening aperitivo and book chat at Convivio in San Diego at 6:30 p.m. on September 18.
 Enjoy small bites and vino before settling in for selected readings from Lindsay's novels, a Q&A, and a book signing.
 Come for the conversation—stay for the stories.
 RSVP here.

-Join Lindsay for an engaging online session on how to transform family history into compelling storytelling at 7 p.m.
-Eastern on Tuesday, October 14, hosted by Princeton Public Library.
+Join Lindsay for an engaging online session on transforming family history into compelling storytelling at 7 p.m.
+Eastern on Tuesday, October 14, hosted by the Princeton Public Library.
 Drawing on her own research into Italian families during World War II, Lindsay will explore how real-life experiences can serve as a springboard for vivid, emotionally resonant fiction.

 Participants will gain practical tools for uncovering ancestral stories through interviews and archival research, and learn how to craft scenes that reflect broader historical forces and timeless themes such as identity, resilience, and personal change.